sourcewerk/onyx-r/README.md

 bundle](http://www.onyxplatform.org/jekyll/update/2016/06/13/Task-Bundles.html)
 for running data processing tasks in [R](https://www.r-project.org).

-A typical use case is using R models (created via statistical or machine learning algorithms) in Onyx job workflows, at scale:
+A typical use case is running R models (created via statistical or machine learning algorithms) in Onyx job workflows, at scale:

 1. A [data scientist](https://xkcd.com/552/) exports a model as an RData file